 - A company headquarter uses a list of executive management's company car license plates to grant executives access to a separate parking area.
-When executives' license plates are recognized, the LPR solution triggers an output signal that opens the gate to the parking area - A chain of gas stations creates a list of license plates from vehicles that have previously left gas stations without paying for their gas.
-When such license plates are recognized, LPR triggers output signals that activate an alarm and temporarily block the gas supply to certain gas pumps
+When executives' license plates are recognized, the system triggers an output signal that opens the gate to the parking area. - A chain of gas stations creates a list of license plates from vehicles that have previously left gas stations without paying for their gas.
+When such license plates are recognized, the system triggers output signals that activate an alarm and temporarily block the gas supply to certain gas pumps.

-Triggered events can also be used for making cameras record in high quality or similar.
+You can also use triggered events to force cameras to record in high quality or similar.
 You can even use an event to trigger combinations of such actions.